- Dr Miguel Garcia-Sancho

 - History of science, science and technology studies, science communication, genomics, biotechnology, bioinformatics, animal genetics, biology and agriculture

-Look here and in "Research projects" section for exciting postdoctoral opportunities!
+Look here and in "Research projects" section for exciting job opportunity!

 After his PhD at Imperial College London, Miguel worked at Manchester University, Centre for the History of Science, and the Spanish National Research Council (CSIC), Department of Science, Technology and Society.
 His research interests are in the history of contemporary biomedicine, with special emphasis on the transition between molecular biology and new forms of knowledge production at the fall of the 20th century: biotechnology, bioinformatics and genomics.
 He is now developing a five-year Chancellor's Fellowship in the Department of Science, Technology and Innovation Studies of the University of Edinburgh and has recently been awarded a Starting Grant by the European Research Council.